Notice to Authors

 General

-Manuscripts should be no longer than 25 pages, excluding title page, references, figures, and tables.
+Manuscripts should be no longer than 20 pages, excluding title page, references, figures, and tables.
 All manuscripts should use 12-point Arial font, be double spaced including references and extensive quotes, allow 1" margins on all sides, and include an abstract of 50-100 words.

 • Authors must use the guidelines established by the Publication Manual of the American Psychological Association (7th edition) as the manual for style and manuscript format, including style for all figures, tables, and references.
 Authors are responsible for the accuracy of references, tables, and figures.
-Authors may also find The Elements of Style, by Strunk and White (1979) to be a helpful reference source.

 • Authors are encouraged to use active rather than passive voice whenever possible.
 Moreover, authors are encouraged to use guidelines to reduce bias in language against persons on the basis of gender, sexual orientation, racial or ethnic group, disability, or age by referring to the 7th edition of the Publication Manual for the American Psychological Association.

 • Lengthy quotations (300-500 words) require written permission from the copyright holder for reproduction.
 This permission must accompany the manuscript.
+Lengthy quotations are discouraged, rather use paraphrasing.

 Title